dazinator/dazinator.github.io/source/_posts/2015-08-16-aurelia-and-asp-net-5-mvc.md

 **This post is part 1 of a series.**
 ## ASP (A Sea of Packages).NET 5

 When you create a new ASP.NET 5 project, you will see all sorts of new-ness.
-I am going to guide you, the uninitiated ASP.NET 5 web developer, through creating your first ASP.NET 5 MVC application - but we won't stop there.
-We will then enhance your project with a number of features:
+I am going to guide you, the uninitiated ASP.NET 5 web developer, through creating your first ASP.NET 5 MVC application, but we won't stop there.
+In the next post of this series, we will then enhance the project with a number of features:

 1. Bundling and Minification.
 2. Auto browser refresh (as you make changes to files during development)